LittleCassy/LittleCassy/README.md

 - 👀 I’m in love with horror games
 - 🌱 I’m currently learning Multi-Platform Development
 - 💞️ I’m not looking to collaborate.
-- 📫 How to reach me -> MD
+- 📫 How to reach me -> casandramarcado@gmail.com

 <!---
 LittleCassy/LittleCassy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.